mrozycki/newt-lang-design/README.md

 However, if your idea fits the general philosophy of the language **and** gives a performance boost, please share!
-On the other hand, please also bear in mind that delivering a working compiler has a higher priority than performance of generated code, so your idea (even if it's good and I agree) may not be included in the first version of the language.
+On the other hand, please also bear in mind that delivering a working interpreter has a higher priority than performance of generated code, so your idea (even if it's good and I agree) may not be included in the first version of the language.